oceylantr/safehowlean_2024/README.md

-# safehowlean_2024
+# The public dataset for article
-The available data file for article "How lean is SAFe" by Ceylan, Savsar
+The available data file for article "How Lean is SAFe®?
+A Comprehensive Review, Analysis and Mapping Study of SAFe® with TQM and Toyota Way" by Ceylan, Savsar, built in 2024.